 The Balloon Fiesta: Magic and Misery

-If you're here August 8-11, 2025, the Bristol International Balloon Fiesta transforms Ashton Court Estate.
+If you're here in August, the Bristol International Balloon Fiesta transforms Ashton Court Estate.
 Over 100 hot air balloons launching at dawn, drifting over the city in silence—it is genuinely special.
 The night glows, where balloons light up in time to music, are spectacular.

 But 500,000 people attend over four days.
 The traffic is horrific, the portaloos are grim, and the food stalls overcharge.

-If it's not Fiesta time, Ashton Court Estate still rewards a day.
+If it's not Fiesta time, Ashton Court Estate (Long Ashton, BS41 9JN; open daily 08:00–dusk; free admission) still rewards a day.
 The 850 acres of parkland, woods, and deer park include a derelict mansion you can walk around—once grand, now a fascinating shell.
 Mountain bikers find trails for all levels with bike hire (£20 half day).
 The Paradise Loop through Leigh Woods offers ancient woodland, gorge views, and peace.
 Red and fallow deer usually show themselves from main paths—keep your distance.

 The Uncomfortable History That Explains Everything